 Kuni passed away in 1957.
-B.D. lived until the age of 87, and died in Japan in 1972.
+B.D. lived until the age of 87 and died in Japan in 1972.
 Chiyeko lived until 1994, and Masa until 1999.
-Their son Milton Mukai, who retired from Seattle City Light, continues to live in Seattle.
+Their son Milton Mukai, who retired from Seattle City Light, lived in Seattle until his death in 2020.

 Through the 1970s-1990s, the property passed through several ownerships.
 In 1993, the house, garden and barreling plant, along with about five acres remaining of the original sixty, were designated a King County Landmark (*view Mukai Landmark Registration Form here).
 In 1994, the entire site was placed on the National Register of Historic Places.

 In 2000, the Mukai House & Garden parcel was purchased with public money by Island Landmarks, a local non-profit organization.
-The Friends of Mukai in 2016 gained control of the property after a period of decline, and launched a major revitalization effort.
-Very soon, the Friends of Mukai expect to complete restoration of the house and garden.
+The Friends of Mukai in 2016 gained control of the property after the home fell into further decline, and launched a major revitalization effort.
+In 2020, the Friends of Mukai largely completed restoration of the house and garden.

-King County has recently purchased the adjacent fruit barreling plant.
-As a long-term lessee, the Friends of Mukai will also restore this facility, and then operate all components – the house, Japanese garden, and fruit barreling plant – as the unified Mukai Farm & Garden, for the benefit of the public.
+King County has purchased the adjacent fruit barreling plant, designating the Friends of Mukai as a long-term lessee.
+Steps are underway to restore this facility so that all components – the house, Japanese garden, and fruit barreling plant – can be managed for the benefit of the public.